The Rising Demand for Customer Service Innovation

 Automation is an assisted intelligence that adds value to a human activity without changing it.
 Take for example Gmail, it sorts incoming email into Primary, Social, and Promotions tabs without changing the way people use their emails.
 People may have manually sorted their emails before, but now their emails can sort themselves out automatically.
 Here, programmers feed the process directly for the machine to know what to do.

 Augmented intelligence machine learning adds new capabilities to human activities which fundamentally alters the nature of the task.
 Netflix has done this with its suggestions algorithm based on user behavior patterns.
 Users still interact with the app, but it gets to “know” their movie tastes by picking up their decision-making patterns over time.
 This way, users teach the machine what it needs to learn to do.

-This robotic autonomous intelligence is novel as it is developed to be independent of direct human involvement.
+This robotic autonomous intelligence is novel as it is meant to be independent of direct human involvement.
 This is the farthest we have come so far, and it is still fairly new and rare.
-Early adopters of this AI is NASDAQ’s automated stock market trading system.
+For example, NASDAQ is one of the early adopters of this AI in the form of their automated stock market trading system.
 Humans present the raw data and the rules into the machine, and it comes up with its own analysis and orders.
 The human no longer plays any role in the machine’s decision-making process.

 So, now the question is: how do we incorporate this into our customer service processes?
 The field is exciting and its possibilities are endless.

 Let’s take a look at how businesses are coping with science.
 WFM service providers are popping up to partner with companies ready to take on the business innovation challenge.
 They offer intelligent automation services to help these enterprises enter the digital realm.
 It proposes a new customer service IT Infrastructure where Intelligent Automation is the mother umbrella.

 The Customer Service Infrastructure